1993 New Zealand rugby league season: Auckland

 An Auckland Development squad toured Sydney and won all three games.
 The team was coached by John Ackland included Awen Guttenbeil and Stacey Jones from Pt Chevalier and Frank Watene from Otahuhu.

 After the success of the 1992 Pacific Cup, the Auckland Rugby League hosted a Polynesian rugby league festival at Carlaw Park.
-Auckland Tonga, who included Willie Wolfgramm and Esau Mann, won the cup, defeating Auckland Māori 16-8.
+Auckland Tonga, who included Willie Wolfgramm and Esau Mann, won the cup, defeating Auckland Māori 16–8.
 Auckland Māori included Solomon Kiri.
-An Auckland XIII defeated Auckland American Samoa 40-35 in the plate final.
+An Auckland XIII defeated Auckland American Samoa 40–35 in the plate final.

 Wellington

-The Upper Hutt Tigers upset the Wainuiomata Lions 30-10 in the final of the Wellington Rugby League competition.
+The Upper Hutt Tigers upset the Wainuiomata Lions 30–10 in the final of the Wellington Rugby League competition.
 Wainuiomata had suffered just one loss in the three rounds of the Appleton Shield.

 David Lomax won the Colin O'Neil best and fairest award.

 Upper Hutt were captained by Mark Woods and included Peter Edwards and Syd Eru.
 Wainuiomata included Earl Va'a, David Lomax and Jason Gilbert.
 Porirua City included Robert Piva while Petone were coached by James Leuluai and included Paul Howell.

 Canterbury

-Minor premiers Halswell, coached by Ged Stokes and including captain Glenn Coughlan, Aaron Whittaker and Whetu Taewa, defeated Hornby 8-6 in the final to win the Pat Smith Trophy.
+Minor premiers Halswell, coached by Ged Stokes and including captain Glenn Coughlan, Aaron Whittaker and Whetu Taewa, defeated Hornby 8–6 in the final to win the Pat Smith Trophy.
 Horbny included Marty Crequer, Mark Nixon and Simon Angell.

 Whetu Taewa won the Canterbury Rugby League player of the year award.

 Northland

-The Takahiwai Warriors, led by player-coach Jason Mackie, won the Northland superleague, defeating the Ngatikahu Sharks 38-10.
+The Takahiwai Warriors, led by player-coach Jason Mackie, won the Northland superleague, defeating the Ngatikahu Sharks 38–10.

-The Portland Panthers won the Whangarei City & Districts title, by defeating Takahiwai Warriors 24-8 at Jubilee Park, Whangarei.
+The Portland Panthers won the Whangarei City & Districts title, by defeating Takahiwai Warriors 24–8 at Jubilee Park, Whangārei.

-The Hokianga Pioneers, coached by Phil Marsh, won the Bay of Islands title, by defeating the Moerewa Tigers 14-11.
+The Hokianga Pioneers, coached by Phil Marsh, won the Bay of Islands title, by defeating the Moerewa Tigers 14–11.

-Ngati Kahu Sharks won the Far North District rugby league championship title, by defeating the Te Paatu Warriors 12-6.
+Ngati Kahu Sharks won the Far North District rugby league championship title, by defeating the Te Paatu Warriors 12–6.

 Tony Tuimavave played for the Kaikohe Lions in the Bay of Islands championship.

 Other Competitions

-The Hamilton City Tigers won the 1993 Waikato Rugby League competition, defeating Ngaruawahia 50-10 to complete the season undefeated.
+The Hamilton City Tigers won the 1993 Waikato Rugby League competition, defeating Ngaruawahia 50–10 to complete the season undefeated.
 The Tigers included Tukere Barlow.
 The Taniwharau Rugby League Club included Huntly College sixth former Steve Berryman and Huntly South included Martin Moana.

-The Piako Warriors defeated the Ngongotaha Chiefs 16-14 in the Bay of Plenty Rugby League final.
-The Waitara Bears completed an undefeated season by demolishing the Coastal Cobras 68-10 in the Taranaki Rugby League grand final, the fourth consecutive time the Bears had lifted the title.
+The Piako Warriors defeated the Ngongotaha Chiefs 16–14 in the Bay of Plenty Rugby League final.
+The Waitara Bears completed an undefeated season by demolishing the Coastal Cobras 68–10 in the Taranaki Rugby League grand final, the fourth consecutive time the Bears had lifted the title.

-Chagan Uawa defeated the Repangaere Eels 12-8 to win the Gisborne-East Coast championship.
-Defending champions Tamatea retained the Hawke's Bay Rugby League title with a 60-12 win in the grand final over the Taradale Eagles.
+Chagan Uawa defeated the Repangaere Eels 12–8 to win the Gisborne-East Coast championship.
+Defending champions Tamatea retained the Hawke's Bay Rugby League title with a 60–12 win in the grand final over the Taradale Eagles.

-Kia Ora, coached by Peter Sixtus, won the Manawatu Rugby League championship by defeating Tainui 38-22 in the grand final.
+Kia Ora, coached by Peter Sixtus, won the Manawatu Rugby League championship by defeating Tainui 38–22 in the grand final.

-The Waro-rakau Hornets won the West Coast title after defeating Cobden 22-6.
+The Waro-rakau Hornets won the West Coast title after defeating Cobden 22–6.